kailash-manasarovar/statement/docs/timeline/2024/march.md

 ### Elaine threats

-- Another account appeared to be a trigger to remind me of Elaine Black who had hung herself in July 2021 in Denia.
+- Another account appeared to be a trigger to remind me of Elaine Black who had hung herself in July 2021 in Dénia.
 - This account had been following me since January but the threat level ramped up in March.

 ![Elaine](../../content/images/threats/lorraine/lorraine%20account.png)